 There are two basic categories of graduate courses offered by the Department, roughly distinguished as lectures (4000-level courses) and seminars (6000- and 8000-level courses).
 These distinctions correspond to the course number designations in the bulletin and registration listings.
 The 4000-level lecture courses, which typically allow for discussion, cover broad aspects of a given period.
 The 6000- and 8000-level seminars are specialized courses.
 These courses focus on particular writers, themes, genres, movements or theories.

-- The M.A.
-Essay will give you practice in carrying out a research project that, while necessarily limited in length and in scope (about 25 pages), presents a problem of greater complexity than a term paper.
-Under the guidance of a sponsor, you compile an adequate bibliography, choose the appropriate methodological approach, organize the material, and present it in a scholarly (as well as readable) fashion.
+The M.A.
+Essay gives students practice in carrying out a research project that, while necessarily limited in length and in scope (30 to 40 pages), presents a problem treated in more depth than in a term paper.
+Under the guidance of a sponsor, they compile an adequate bibliography, choose the appropriate methodological approach, organize the material, and present it in a scholarly (as well as readable) fashion.

-- The essay should be written according to the specifications of the MLA Style Sheet.
-When your sponsor has approved the essay, provide the sponsor, the other jury member and the Graduate Coordinator with final copies.
-The essay will be defended orally before the jury consisting of your sponsor and one other member of the faculty, one of whom must be a tenured associate or full professor.
+The essay should be written according to the specifications of the MLA Style Sheet.
+When the sponsor has approved the essay, the student provides the second committee member and the Graduate Coordinator with final copies.
+The essay is defended orally before the committee consisting of the sponsor and one other member of the faculty, at least one of whom must be a tenured associate or full professor.

 MASTER OF ARTS DEGREE

 The M.A. degree is awarded in October, January and May.
 Please consult with the Graduate Coordinator, Benita Dace, for all questions concerning deadlines for applying.
-In order to get credit for the MA, students should register for G8092 M.A.
+In order to get credit for the M.A, students must register for FRENG8092 M.A.
 Essay Direction.
-The M.A. degree must be completed by the end of your second year (four years if attending part-time); if not, you must petition the Chair for permission to continue in the program.
+All requirements for the M.A. degree must be completed by the end of the second year (four years for students attending part-time); after this deadline, students must petition the Chair for permission to continue in the program.